St Mary's Cathedral, Auckland

-St Mary's Cathedral Church, also known as St Mary's Church, is the former cathedral church of the Anglican Diocese of Auckland.
-Located in Parnell, it replaced the earlier Old St Mary's.
+St Mary's Cathedral Church, also known as St Mary's Church or St Mary's-in-Holy Trinity, is an Anglican church located in Parnell Road, Parnell, a suburb of Auckland, New Zealand.
+The building served as the cathedral church and principal Anglican church of the Diocese of Auckland until 1973 when the chancel of Holy Trinity Cathedral, for which the foundation stone was laid in 1957, came into use.

 This wooden Gothic Revival church was designed by the prominent Christchurch architect Benjamin Mountfort and completed in 1897.
-The building served as the cathedral church and principal Anglican church of Auckland until 1973 when the chancel of Holy Trinity Cathedral, for which the foundation stone was laid in 1957, came into use.
-In 1982, St Mary's Church was moved across Parnell Road to its present site beside the cathedral.
+It replaced the earlier Old St Mary's Church.
+In 1982, St Mary's Church was moved across Parnell Road to its present site beside the Holy Trinity Cathedral.
+The church was registered by the New Zealand Historic Places Trust as a Category I building in 1981.